Chinese nationality law: Qing policy

 Before the mid-19th century, nationality issues involving China were extremely rare and could be handled on an individual basis.
 Customary law dictated that children born to Chinese subjects took the nationality of the father, but did not have clear rules for renunciation of citizenship or the naturalization of aliens.
 Imperial Chinese subjects were traditionally severely restricted from traveling overseas and international travel was only sanctioned for official business.
 Disputes arising from nationality questions became more common as the Qing dynasty was forced through a series of unequal treaties to open up trade with Western empires and allow its subjects to migrate overseas.

 The Qing government created the first Chinese nationality law in 1909, which defined a Chinese national as any person born to a Chinese father.
-Children born to a Chinese mother only inherited her nationality if the father was stateless or had unknown nationality status.
+Children born to a Chinese mother inherited her nationality only if the father was stateless or had unknown nationality status.
 Women who married foreigners lost Chinese nationality if they took the nationality of their husbands.
 Nationality could be inherited perpetually from Chinese fathers, making it difficult to lose for men.
 These regulations were enacted in response to a 1907 statute passed in the Netherlands that retroactively treated all Chinese born in the Dutch East Indies as Dutch citizens.
 Jus sanguinis was chosen to define Chinese nationality so that the Qing could counter foreign claims on overseas Chinese populations and maintain the perpetual allegiance of its subjects living abroad through paternal lineage.

 The 1909 law placed restrictions on Chinese subjects with dual nationality within China.
 At the time, foreign powers exercised extraterritoriality over their own nationals residing in China.
 Chinese subjects claiming another nationality by virtue of their birth in a foreign concession became exempt from Qing taxation and legal jurisdiction within Chinese borders.
 A strict policy against automatic expatriation was adopted to prevent this; a Chinese individual's foreign nationality was not recognized by Qing authorities unless specifically approved.
 Foreigners who acquired Chinese nationality were subject to restrictions as well; naturalized Qing subjects could not serve in high military or political office until 20 years after becoming a Chinese national, and only with imperial authorization.